department-of-veterans-affairs/va.gov-team/products/streamlined_waiver/research/topline-summary.md

 **Overall Comprehension**

-- The majority of participants understood the purpose of the form, with the exception of 2 participants: one who said she had suffered a stroke that affected her memory, and the other who did not understand the form.
+- The majority of participants understood the purpose of the form, with the exception of 2 participants: one who said she had suffered a stroke that affected her memory, and the other who did not understand the form in the beginning.

 > Quote (if relevant)